randerzander/wellbook/README.md

 To avoid the HDFS small files problem I used the Apache Mahout seqdirectory tool for combining my textfiles into SequenceFiles: the keys are the filenames and the values are the contents of each textfile.

-Then I used a combination of Hive queries and the Python pyquery library for parsing relevant fields out of the raw HTML pages.
+Then I used a combination of Hive queries and the pyquery Python library for parsing relevant fields out of the raw HTML pages.

+Tables:
+wellbook.wells -- [well metadata](https://www.dmr.nd.gov/oilgas/feeservices/flatfiles/flatfiles.asp) including geolocation and owner
+wellbook.production -- how much [oil, gas, and water](https://www.dmr.nd.gov/oilgas/feeservices/getwellprod.asp?filenumber=22786) was produced for each well on a monthly basis wellbook.auctions -- how much was paid for each parcel of land at [auction](http://www.land.nd.gov/minerals/mineralapps/auctions/auctionhistorysale.aspx) wellbook.injections -- how much [fluid and gas](https://www.dmr.nd.gov/oilgas/feeservices/getwellinj.asp?filenumber=5600) was injected into each well (for enhanced oil recovery and disposal purposes) wellbook.log_metadata -- metadata for each [LAS well log file](http://pubs.usgs.gov/of/2007/1142/) wellbook.log_readings -- sensor readings for each depth step in all [LAS well log files](http://pubs.usgs.gov/of/2007/1142/) wellbook.water_sites -- [metadata](http://waterservices.usgs.gov/nwis/site/?stateCd=nd) for water quality monitoring stations in North Dakota

 Setup:
 ```